niyatpatel23295/cmpe202-intelligame-xfer/Documentation/UserStories.md

 11. As a player, I want to have an easy access to help screen, so that I can quickly review the arrow key operations of the game.

+12. As a player, I want to experience a timed game levels, so that I can enjoy the excitement of accomplishing a level with a compeetive timing, and collect more score.

 [ ...
 To Be Continued ... ]

 [the following user stories are not complete and will be modified]

-12. As a player, I want to add a timer to the game.

 13. As a player, I want to Sharing score with friends on social media.